AMR vs. AGV: Which mobile robot will boost your warehouse?

 - Robot status, alerts.

-- Step 3: Involve operational teams.
-Your order pickers and warehouse managers are best placed to describe current workflows.
-Automation should enhance their processes, not replace them.
+- Step 3: Involve the operational teams.
+Your order pickers and warehouse managers are best positioned to describe current workflows.
+Automation should improve their processes, not replace them.

 - Step 4: Choose a robot supplier with strong integration expertise.
-The AMR/AGV manufacturer should be able to demonstrate experience with your type of WMS or, at a minimum, similar systems.
-Ask for case studies.
+The AMR/AGV manufacturer should be able to demonstrate experience with your type of WMS or, at a minimum, with similar systems.
+Request case studies.

 - Step 5: Plan rigorous testing phases.
 Don't switch over your entire warehouse at once.
 Start with a pilot area.
 Test all possible scenarios: peak activity (link: peak activity management), error handling, outages, etc.

 - Step 6: Train your teams.
 Operators will need to learn how to interact with the robots and use the new software interfaces.
-Change management is essential for project adoption and success.
+Change management support is essential for buy-in and the project's success.

 Calculate the Return on Investment (ROI) of your robot fleet

-Investing in mobile robotics is a strategic decision that must be justified by calculating ROI.
+Investing in mobile robotics is a strategic decision that must be justified by ROI calculations.

 Costs to consider

-For a good analysis, it is necessary to include all direct and indirect costs:
+For a proper analysis, it is necessary to include all direct and indirect costs:

 - Acquisition cost: The price of the mobile robots themselves.

-- Infrastructure cost (especially for AGVs): Floor markings, reflectors, etc.
+- Infrastructure costs (especially for AGVs): Floor markings, reflectors, etc.

 - Software cost: Licenses for the fleet management system, and potentially the costs of upgrading or developing your WMS software.

-- Integration Cost: The budget for professional services that will connect the WMS and robots.
+- Integration cost: The budget for professional services that will connect the WMS and the robots.

-- Maintenance and support cost: Annual contracts to ensure the proper functioning of hardware and software.
+- Maintenance and support costs: Annual contracts to ensure the proper functioning of the hardware and software.

 - Training cost: The time required to train your teams on these new automated inventory management tools.